torkay/RideRadar/README.md

 ## Value a deal?
 Every car sale, in one spot.

 ### Dev log:
 > Manheim, Pickles completed.
-Simply upon requesting a vehicle brand, returned to you will be a list of vehicle information including the title, the link to sale, and image.
+Simply upon requesting a vehicle brand, returned to you will be a list of vehicles each including information containing the title, the link to sale, and image.

 > Interact with the service via discord, request information via a discord bot programmed with Discord.py, and recieve extensive sale returns via discord webhook's.